-- 9.1.1 Overall length of school buses shall not exceed 40 feet pursuant to Section 42-4-504 C.R.S. - 9.2 Overall width of the school bus shall not exceed eight feet six inches (8 1/2 feet) pursuant to Section 42- 4-502 (4) C.R.S.
+- 9.1.1 Overall length of school buses shall not exceed 40 feet pursuant to Section 42-4-504 C.R.S. - 9.2 Overall width of the school bus shall not exceed eight feet six inches (8 1/2 feet) pursuant to 8 feet, except under the provisions of Section 42- 4-502 (4)(5)(a) C.R.S.

-10.0 Interior
+2251 R 2810.0 0 Interior.

-10.1 Inside body height shall be 72 inches or more, measured metal to metal at any point on longitudinal center line from front vertical bow to rear vertical bow.
+- 10.1 Inside body height shall be 72 inches or more, measured metal to metal at any point on longitudinal center line from front vertical bow to rear vertical bow.
 Type A school buses of 14,500 GVWR or less shall have 62 inches or more inside height, measured metal to metal.
-Neither measurement shall include air conditioningunits.

-- 10.2 The interior of a school transportation vehicle shall be free of all projections likely to cause injury. - 10.3 Global Positioning System Tablets - 10.3(a) Tablets shall be mounted in a location that will not interfere with the driver's vision. - 10.3(b) Wiring for the tablet is to be routed to not interfere with controls, vision, or become a tripping hazard.
+Neither measurement shall include air conditioningunits. - 10.2 IThe interior of a school transportation vehicle bus-shall be free of all projections likely to cause injury. - 10.3 Global Positioning System Tablets - 10.3(a) Tablets shall be mounted in a location that will not interfere with the driver's vision. - 10.3(b) Wiring for the tablet is to be routed to not interfere with controls, vision, or become a tripping hazard.
 Wiring shall be hidden whenever possible. - 10.3(c) When the vehicle is placed in gear, the tablet may go black, but it is still permitted to give auditory directions.
 Once the vehicle is placed into "park" the screen may then become visible.
 Districts, charter schools, and service providers may opt to have the screen visible while driving to aid substitute and new operators.